Write a Playbook with Oracle Linux Automation Engine

 3. Enter vi insert mode by typing i.

 4. Add the public IP address of the provided ol-host system.
-The file should only contain the IP address, as shown in the example.
+The file should only contain the IP address.

 Example: